PrestaShop/prestashop.github.io/content/news/posts/2025/autoupgrade-v7.0-release.md

 ### Faster Update, Backup, and Restoration

 We have optimized the module’s core processes to reduce execution times and minimize the risk of failures.
-Update, backup, and restoration management has been improved to ensure greater reliability, even for large stores.
+Update, backup, and restoration management have been improved to ensure greater reliability, even for large stores.
 Now, every update is faster, more robust, and more secure.

 ![Better.
 Faster.
 Stronger.](/assets/images/2025/03/autoupgrade-v7-better-faster-stronger.png)

 Here are some key improvements:

-- **Separation of update, backup and restore processes** for better overall performance.
+- **Separation of update, backup, and restore processes** for better overall performance.
 - **Optimized database queries** to process large data volumes more efficiently.
 - **Redesigned update file manager** for improved efficiency and reliability.
 - **Faster execution** for update and backup processes.